ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

  Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).

-### 2.10.4 Auto-restore a VID on Revocation and with Auto-restore Policy (WIP) [**[↑]**](#table-of-content)
+### 2.10.4 Auto-restore a VID on Revocation and with Auto-restore Policy [**[↑]**](#table-of-content)
-This is an internal feature, which allows system to use/invoke VIDs and not applicable for an individual.
-This allows for a VID to be auto regenerated and given to an individual after he/she requests for an existing VID to be revoked.
+This feature allows for a VID to be auto regenerated and given to an individual after he/she requests for an existing VID to be revoked.
 The VID regeneration happens based on the VID policy defined by Country (the regeneration policy for the revoked VID should be ‘Auto-restore’).
+This is an internal feature invoked and used by IDA (ID Authentication) module.
-### 2.10.5 Regenerate a VID (WIP)[**[↑]**](#table-of-content)
+### 2.10.5 Regenerate a VID [**[↑]**](#table-of-content)
 This feature allows for regeneration of a VID, which is invalid due to usage or expiry.
 Also, a VID, which has been revoked previously, can be regenerated.
 The regeneration of VID happens as per the defined policy of a Country.
-This feature of VID is not exposed to an individual directly, it is an internal feature invoked and used by IDA (ID Authentication) module.
+This again is an internal feature invoked and used by IDA (ID Authentication) module.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/idrepository/vid-service.md)